i2p/i2p.www/i2p2www/spec/proposals/167-service-records.rst

 - optionvalue := self | srvrecord[,srvrecord]*
 - self := "0" ttl port [appoptions]
 - srvrecord := "1" ttl priority weight port target [appoptions]
 - ttl := time to live, integer seconds.
 Positive integer.
-Example: "85400"
+Example: "86400".
+  A minimum of 86400 (one day) is recommended, see Recommendations section below for details.
 - priority := The priority of the target host, lower value means more preferred.
 Non-negative integer.
 Example: "0" Only useful if more than one record, but required even if just one record.
 - weight := A relative weight for records with the same priority.
 Higher value means more chance of getting picked.
 Non-negative integer.
 Example: "0"